RunSi/DEVWKS-2601/guide/step6.md

 We are now going to create a VxLAN OPS object that will collate the output of the two parsers we created earlier.

 For the sake of brevity these two parsers have been defined within Classes in the file [iosxevxlan.py](../scripts/iosxevxlan.py).
-The parsers also inheriting from Genie Metaparser.
+The parsers are also inheriting from Genie Metaparser.
 The configuration of Metaparser is outside the scope of this workshop but further details can be found at - [Metaparser](https://pubhub.devnetcloud.com/media/pyats-packages/docs/metaparser/index.html)

 ---